cadema-PoliTO/Bill2Watt/README.md

 # Bill2Watt

-*Bill2Watt* is a repository on GitHub that contains a Python package called *bill2watt*.
-The package focuses on data-driven prediction of hourly load profiles from time-of-use energy bills.
+*Bill2Watt* repository contains a Python package called *bill2watt*; whcih focuses on data-driven prediction of hourly load profiles from time-of-use energy bills.
+Additionally, the repository contains some show-case examples of how to use the package and data that can be used for testing various predictors (see licensing details [here](#license)).

 ## Description